Girl in the pink jacket

 Reyhaneh Soltaninejad (c.
-2022 – January 3, 2024), nicknamed the girl in the pink jacket (دختر کاپشن صورتی), or the girl with a pink jacket and heart earrings, was a one-and-a-half-year-old girl who became a symbol of the 2024 terrorist attacks in Kerman, Iran.
+2022 – January 3, 2024), nicknamed the girl in the pink jacket (دختر کاپشن صورتی), or the girl with a pink jacket and heart earrings, was a one-and-a-half-year-old girl who became a symbol of the 2024 terrorist attacks in Kerman, Iran, which was carried out by the Islamic State.
 Identified by her distinctive pink jacket and heart-shaped earrings, she was killed along with her mother, Fatemeh Soltaninejad, her brother Mohammad Amin, and five other family members.
 According to the Tehran Times, after the incident, a picture circulated on the internet showing a brief text inscribed on a small body bag: "Body parts, girl in pink jacket, heart-shaped earrings, probably 2 years old."
 An emergency worker had hastily written these words to help identify the victim amid the incident.

 Bombings

 On January 3, 2024, a pair of bombings occurred on the road to the Martyrs' Cemetery in Kerman, resulting in the death of at least 103 people and injuring around 284 others.
 The attacks took place during a memorial event for Qasem Soleimani, held on the fourth anniversary of his death from an American drone strike ordered by then U.S. President Donald Trump.
 The first explosion occurred near the grave of Soleimani.
 Twenty minutes later, a second, even more deadly, explosion occurred after crowds gathered to assist those wounded from the first.
 Soon after the bombing, the Islamic State claimed responsibility.